 THURSDAY VOLUNTEER GROUP

-Help is also required on the Thursday Volunteer Group, who meet each week to maintain the common area of the Allotments site.
+Help is always appreciated on the Thursday Volunteer Group, who meet each week to maintain the common area of the Allotments site.

 Thursdays 9.00am to 12.00 noon, with a break for tea and biscuits.